We’ll work with you to rebuild Cross River, Obong tells Ayade – The Sun Nigeria

 Judex Okoro, Calabar

-The Obong of Calabar, His Eminence Edidem Ekpo Okon Abasi Otu V, has declared his full support for Governor Ben Ayade, saying the Palace would work with the administration to rebuild the state.
+The Obong of Calabar, Edidem Ekpo Okon Abasi Otu V, has declared his full support for Governor Ben Ayade, saying the Palace would work with the administration to rebuild the state.

 The Obong, who made the declaration on Tuesday when the governor paid him a courtesy call at his private residence in Adiabo, Odukpani Local Government Area, described Ayade as a brother, a friend, and the great Governor of this state.